Robert Wentworth Little

-Various controversy around the origins of the S.R.I.A. seem to be resolved in a paper given at the General Assembly of the S.R.I.S. at Perth, 3 May 1947 and thereafter at the Metropolitan Study Group, S.R.I.A. on May 10, 1947 by the author, R.W.
+Various controversy around the origins of the S.R.I.A. seem to be resolved in a paper given at the General Assembly of the S.R.I.A. at Perth, 3 May 1947 and thereafter at the Metropolitan Study Group, S.R.I.A. on May 10, 1947 by the author, R.W.
 Frater H.C.
-Bruce Wilson, VIII°, 9°,and printed in Proceedings of General Assembly held at Perth, 3 and 4 May 1947.
+Bruce Wilson, VIII°, 9°, and printed in Proceedings of General Assembly held at Perth, 3 and 4 May 1947.
 It was printed for Private Circulation by the S.R.I.S. at Edinburgh, 1947 on pages 10–24.

-The paper concludes that especially the opening and closing S.R.I.A. (funded 1866) rituals were adopted from a body of the S.R.I.S.
+The paper concludes that especially the opening and closing S.R.I.A. (founded 1867) rituals were adopted from a body of the S.R.I.S.
 (Societas Rosicruciana in Scotia), which was in operation in 1830.
 The other parts of the ritual were adopted with changes, for instance to the number of Ancients.
 It also concludes that the lineage of the S.R.I.A. is derived from the German Golden Rosy Cross of 1776.

-Robert Wentworth Little's grave has recently been recovered at the Camberwell Old Cemetery on common ground and is now being restored.
+Robert Wentworth Little's grave was rediscovered at the Camberwell Old Cemetery on common ground and restored.